jariou/omdk/docs/building-and-running-models.rst

     "oasis_files_path"

-and the values of these keys should be string paths, given relative to the parent folder in which the model keys server repository is located.
+and the values of these keys should be string paths, given relative to the location of the JSON file.
 The JSON file is usually placed in the model keys server repository.
+The ``"oasis_files_path"`` key is optional
+- by default the script will create a timestamped folder in ``omdk/runs`` with the prefix ``OasisFiles``.

 Generating losses
 -----------------